Nell Irvin Painter: Publications

-Recognition
+Honors and recognition

-Painter has received honorary degrees from Dartmouth College, Wesleyan University, and Yale University, among other institutions.
-In 1986 she received a Candace Award from the National Coalition of 100 Black Women.
+Painter has received honorary degrees from Dartmouth College, Wesleyan University, Yale University, and other institutions.
+In 1986, she received a Candace Award from the National Coalition of 100 Black Women.

 Personal life

-In 1989, Painter married the statistician Glenn Shafer, co-creator of the Dempster–Shafer theory.
+In 1989, Painter married mathematician and statistician Glenn Shafer.
+He is co-creator of the Dempster–Shafer theory, a mathematical framework to model epistemic uncertainty, and a former dean of the business school of Rutgers University.